grafana/mimir/docs/configuration/config-file-reference.md

 ### `alertmanager_storage_config`

-The `alertmanager_storage_config` configures the Mimir alertmanager storage backend.
+The `alertmanager_storage_config` configures the alertmanager storage backend.

 ```yaml
 # Backend storage to use.
 Supported backends are: s3, gcs, azure, swift,